Audi Q2 review

 The cabin of the Q2 is probably its strongest asset with the quality of materials used impressing, even compared to newer rivals.
 Almost unchanged since 2016, the car has one of Audi’s oldest interior designs.
 While newer models eschew almost all physical buttons in favour of a pair of screens, the Q2 retains a high-set infotainment display and a centre console covered in switches.

 Our New Cars Editor Alan Taylor-Jones ran a Q2 over an extended period, and concluded about the ageing interior: ‘I’d argue 2016 was about the high point of Audi interior design and quality.
-You’ll find far more soft touch plastics, sturdy controls and easy to use physical switches and dials than more recent offerings, while I find the infotainment system far less distracting to use on the move.’
+You’ll find far more soft touch plastics, sturdy controls and easy-to-use physical switches and dials than more recent offerings, while I find the infotainment system far less distracting to use on the move.’

 The basic architecture of the dashboard is inherently logical and the four, swivelling round air vents lend a classy touch.
 Audi is offering a slew of personalisation on the Q2 and, depending on trim level, you can pep up the cockpit with a choice of body-coloured trim, silver accents and other highlights.